Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/optimizing-bossroom.md

 For example, consider the Archer’s and the Mage’s attacks.
 The Archer’s projectile is a slow, aimed attack that takes time to reach its target and only registers a hit when colliding with another character or object.
 In this case, creating a NetworkObject for the Archer’s projectile and replicating its position with a NetworkTransform component (which uses NetworkVariables internally) makes sense to ensure the arrow stays in sync over multiple seconds.

 However, the Mage’s projectile is much faster and always seeks its target to hit it.
 In the case of the Mage’s projectile, it does not matter if all clients see the projectile in the same place simultaneously; they only need to see it launch and hit its target.
 As a result, you can save bandwidth by using an RPC to trigger the creation of the visual effect on the clients and have each client interpret that event without data from the server.
-In this case, the server only needs to send data when the Mage triggers the ability instead of each tick.
+In this case, the server only needs to send data when the Mage triggers the ability instead of spawning a new NetworkObject that contains the visual effects (VFX) and synchronizing the motion of the VFX as it heads towards its target over each network tick.

 For more examples, see [RPCs vs. NetworkVariables Examples](../../learn/rpcnetvarexamples.md).

 ## NetworkTransform configuration {#networktransform-configuration}

 The NetworkTransform component handles the synchronization of a NetworkObject’s Transform.
-By default, the NetworkTransform component synchronizes every part of the transform at every tick if a change bigger than a specified [threshold](../../components/networktransform.md) occurs.
-However, you can configure it to only synchronize the necessary data by omitting particular axes of the position, rotation, or scale vectors.
+By default, the NetworkTransform component synchronizes every part of the transform at every tick if a change bigger than the specified [threshold](../../components/networktransform.md) occurs.
+However, you can configure it to only synchronize the necessary data by omitting particular axeis of the position, rotation, or scale vectors.
 See [Restricting synchronization](../../components/networktransform.md).

 You can also increase the thresholds to reduce the frequency of updates if you don’t mind reducing the accuracy and responsiveness of the replicated Transform.